Table of Contents

 H-GIVEQCCTSICSLYQN-OH.H-FVNQHLCGSHLFYTPKT-OH

-This protein is really two separate fragments so we should add disulfide bonds to link them together.
+The protein above is really two separate peptide fragments so we should add disulfide bonds to link them together.
 Cysteines that form disulifde bonds are linked by adding a unique number in parenthesis after the cysteine.
 The unique number identifies the particular disulfide bond.
-After adding two disulfide bonds, the PLN becomes the following.
+After adding two disulfide bonds, the PLN becomes the following (Human Insulin with a number of amino acids deleted).

 H-GIVEQC(1)C(2)TSIC(1)SLYQN-OH.H-FVNQHLC(2)GSHLFYTPKT-OH

 Finally, we can add a modified residue and a terminal modification.
 Glu-4 is changed into "Gla" aka.
-"4-carboxyglutamate" and the second chain is terminated with an amide residue.
+"4-carboxyglutamate" and the second chain is terminated with an amidated residue.

 H-GIV[Gla]QC(1)C(2)TSIC(1)SLYQN-OH.H-FVNQHLC(2)GSHLFYTPKT-[NH2]